fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 # Predicting Credit Risk Employing Supervised Machine Learning Models

 ## Brief Introduction -
 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
-Data on previous loan applications (both approved and Rejected) will be used to build Machine Learning Models to classify the risk level of given loans.
+Data on previous loan applications (both Approved and Rejected) will be used to build Machine Learning Models to classify the risk level of given loans.

 The archieved dataset had information on loan_size,	interest_rate,	borrower_income,	debt_to_income,	num_of_accounts,	derogatory_marks,	total_debt,	loan_status.
 This a binary classification ML problem with loan_status either likely to be 0 (not approved) or 1 (approved).